-The Network Security Server will authorize the use of XMLAppliance RACF processing via the EZB.NSS.sysname.clientname.XMLAPPLIANCE.SAFACCESS resource in the SERVAUTH class.
-Users with permission to this resource to are allowed to request RACF services through the NSS server {AC.4::AC-R10-CS-NSS-5}.
-SSL / TLS layer to set up a trusted channel to another trusted IT product, in a way transparent to the application (called Application Transparent TLS, or AT-TLS).
+The Network Security Server will authorize the use of XMLAppliance services as follows:

+- RACF user authentication and access control calls require READ access to the EZB.NSS.sysname.clientname.XMLAPPLIANCE.SAFACCESS resource in the SERVAUTH class. {AC.4::AC-R10-CS-NSS-5}. - Certificate management calls require READ access to the EZB.NSS.sysname.clientname.XMLAPPLIANCE.CERT resource in the SERVAUTH class {AC.4::AC-R11-CS-NSS-6} - Private key retrieval calls require READ access to the EZB.NSS.sysname.clientname.XMLAPPLIANCE.PRIVKEY resource in the SERVAUTH class {AC.4::AC-R11-CS-NSS-7} - RSA signature generation and RSA decryption calls require READ access to the EZB.NSS.sysname.clientname.XMLAPPLIANCE.PRIVKEY resource in the SERVAUTH class {AC.4::AC-R11-CS-NSS-8} - SSL / TLS layer to set up a trusted channel to another trusted IT product, in a way transparent to the application (called Application Transparent TLS, or AT-TLS).
 The selectable algorithms can be limited by configuring a subset of allowable algorithms at the server.
 The SSL/TLS protocol can be used to set up a trusted channel to another system through a potentially insecure network.
 SSL/TLS protects the data against disclosure and attacks related to integrity like undetectable modifications or replay.
-Servers can support encryption using Triple DES with 168-bit key length, AES with either 128- or 256-bit key length, as well as RC4 with 128-bit key length.
-Application Transparent Transport Laver Security (AT-TLS) supports the use of all cipher suites supported by System SSL {CS.1::CS.1.4}.
+Servers can support encryption using TDES with 168-bit key length, AES with either 128-or 256-bit key length, as well as RC4 with 128-bit key length.
+Application Transparent Transport Layer Security (AT-TLS) supports the use of all cipher suites supported by System SSL {CS.1::CS.1.4}.
 The TN3270 and FTP protocols are enabled to use AT-TLS and can be tunneled through SSL/TLS to establish a trusted channel to another trusted IT product that also implements this protocol {CS.1::CS.1.5}.
-Applications that AT-TLS has been configured to support, can be tunneled through SSL/TLS to establish a trusted channel to another trusted IT product that also implements this protocol {CS.1::CS.1-V1R7.1}.
+Applications that AT-TLS has been configured to support, can be tunneled through SSL/TLS to establish a trusted channel to another trusted IT product that also implements this protocol {CS.1::CS.1-V1R7.1}. - An rpcbind application with the following characteristics: